Canardoux/tau_sound/doc/README.md

 * Playback from a Dart Stream
 * The App playback can be controlled from the device lock screen or from an Apple watch

-## Supported platforms
+## Supported frameworks

 τ is actually supported by the following frameworks:

 * Flutter \(Flutter Sound\)

-In the future, it will be \(perhaps\) supported by

-* React Native \(Tau React\).  \(Not yet.
-Later\).
-* Cordova \(Tau Cordova\).  \(Not yet.
-Later\).
-* Others \(Native Script, Solar 2D, ...\)

-## Supported targets

-τ is actually supported by the following OS :

-* iOS
-* Android
-* Web

-In the future, it will be \(perhaps\) supported by
+τ will eventually be supported in the future by other frameworks :

-* Linux
-* others \(Windows, MacOS\)

-## What about Flutter Sound ?

-{% include note.html content="Flutter Sound is not dead, of course.
-This is exactly the opposite.
-Flutter Sound is a really alive project."%}

-We just changed the name of the project, because we want to encompass others frameworks than Flutter.
+- React Native,
+- Cordova,
+- JS (React JS, Vue, Pure JS),
+- ...

 ## Licenses

-* Flutter Sound and tau_core are copyrighted by Dooboolab (2018, 2019, 2020, 2021).
-* Flutter Sound  and tau_core are released under a license with a *copyleft* clause: the MPL-V2 license.
-This means that if you modify some of Flutter Sound code you must publish your modifications under the MPL license too.
+Flutter Sound 8.3 was published under the LGPL License.
+A Flutter Sound developer noticed recently that this [license was incorrect](https://github.com/Canardoux/tau/issues/696) : the LGPL license does not allow static links to the library.
+The library must be linked dynamically.
+The problem was that Flutter links-edit the plugins statically.
+This means that many Flutter Sound users who use our library in private/close sources App was in a copyright infringement.

+To solve this issue, we forked Flutter Sound 8.3 to two different branches.

+* [Flutter Sound 8.4](https://pub.dev/packages/flutter_sound) is published under the permissive Mozilla Public License 2.0.
+* The τ Sound Project 9.0 (this fork) is published under a pure GPL License.

-* Tau React, Tau RCL and Tau JS are copyrighted by Canardoux (2021).
+τ Sound is copyrighted by Canardoux (2021).

-* Tau React, Tau RCL and Tau JS are released under a license with a **strong** *copyleft* clause : the GPL-V3 license.
-This means that if you use part or all of Tau React, Tau RCL or Tau JS in your App, this App must be published under the GPL-V3 license, too.
+* τ Sound is released under a license with a *strong copyleft* clause: the GPL-V3 license.
+This means that if you use total or part of τ Sound, your App must be published under the GPL License too.
+* If you cannot (or don't want to) publish your App under the GPL License, perhaps you can consider using the MPL [Flutter Sound 8.4 branch](https://tau.canardoux.xyz/readme.html).

 ## We need help